abuanwar072/drag_todo_animation/README.md

 **Packages we are using:**
 - [google_fonts](https://pub.dev/packages/google_fonts)

-We just created a drag sheet animation in Flutter 🎉 We just created a **drag sheet animation** in Flutter!
+We just created a drag sheet animation in Flutter 🎉

 At first, it looks like it would be super complicated, but honestly, it’s really easy using Flutter’s built-in animation widgets like `AnimatedContainer` and `AnimatedPositioned`.